 Now, whenever the event you choose for the webhook in the third-party tool occurs, the contact matching with the "email" field in Gist will get enrolled into the workflow.

-Note: If no matching contact exists, Gist creates a contact with the email address and then enrols them into the workflow.
+Note: If no matching contact exists, Gist creates a contact with the email address and then enrolls them into the workflow.

 Testing the webhook trigger

-To test the webhook trigger, you must first add something new to your third-party app to trigger the webhook event.
-For example, if you're connecting to an CRM tool such as Hubspot, you could add a new contact to Hubspot.
+To test the webhook trigger, you must perform the event tied to the webhook in your third-party app to trigger the webhook.
+For example, if you're connecting to a CRM tool such as Hubspot, you could add a new contact to Hubspot.

-The webhook trigger, by default, expects an "email" key to be present in the request JSON it receives.
+By default, the webhook trigger expects an "email" key to be present in the request JSON it receives.

 For example: